 You can collect your dog between the hours of 8am and 6pm, 7 days per week except for Christmas Day, Boxing Day and New Years Day.

-- Photographic Identification: Photo card driving licence, passport, bus pass etc.
+- Photographic Identification: for example, a photo card driving licence, passport, bus pass.

-- One proof of current address (less than 3 months old): Utility bill, rent book, council tax bill etc.
+- One proof of current address (less than 3 months old): for example, a utility bill, rent book, council tax bill.

-- Proof of ownership: Purchase receipt, photographs of the dog in your own home or with your family, vaccination/vet record, up to date microchip details etc
+- Proof of ownership: for example a, purchase receipt, photographs of the dog in your own home or with your family, vaccination/vet record, up to date microchip details.